QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 Logfile
 --------

 The files in this directory store the screen output from each `detect` run.
+These are written to file by default, but if you don’t want/need this output you can set ``log=False`` when initialising the :class:`QuakeScan` object.

 `Scanmseed` object
 -------------------